asadqureshi12/cardiometabolic-deterioration/README.md

   <img src="screenshots/Untitled-2026-05-07-1511 (4).png" style="max-width:100%;">
 </p>

-Cohort eligibility requires at least one qualifying cardiometabolic condition: Type 2 diabetes, hypertension, or established CVD.
-CKD without any qualifying comorbidity is excluded — see CPL-009.
-CVD status (ESTABLISHED / NO_CVD) is assigned at cohort entry and determines which LDL threshold applies throughout scoring (NICE NG238).
-The cohort is constructed using NHS England QOF Business Rules SNOMED code sets — not a real QOF register, which does not exist in synthetic data.
+The cohort is constructed using 46 SNOMED codes identified from NHS England QOF clinical disease register condition groups and confirmed present in the Synthea dataset, verified against the NHS England Primary Care Domain refset (release 20260212).
+SNOMED codes were mapped to ICD-10 via NHS Digital TRUD ExtendedMap GB_20260311.
+Code selection was scoped to adult chronic conditions with at least one active cardiometabolic scoring pathway (SBP, HbA1c, LDL, BMI, or eGFR).
+Paediatric conditions (childhood asthma) and pre-diagnostic states (prediabetes) were excluded as they fall outside the NICE-defined threshold framework applied by the scoring engine.
+CKD without any qualifying cardiometabolic comorbidity is excluded — see CPL-009.
+CVD status (ESTABLISHED / RECENT / NONE) is assigned at cohort entry and determines which LDL threshold applies throughout scoring (NICE NG238).
+In a real NHS deployment, this cohort would correspond to patients on QOF chronic disease registers maintained by GP practices — in this synthetic data project, the equivalent population is constructed by code matching against Synthea condition data.

 ---